 The BBC understands that five of the nine claimants have died, one most recently at the weekend.

 Lawyers for the veterans are studying the ruling on the lead claims to see how many of the remaining cases could still proceed, and estimate hundreds of veterans or their families could still launch damages claims in the High Court.

 Veterans' lawyer Neil Sampson said: "The approach that this government takes is to waste resources on fighting veterans rather than co-operating with them.

 "There are some things in life that are wrong.
-The approach of the government to this issue is one of those things."'Doomed to fail'
+The approach of the government to this issue is one of those things."